Forge36/Forge36/README.md

 ### Welcome 👋
-Most of my work is propriatary.
+Most of my work is proprietary.
 You can see an overview on my [Resume](https://github.com/Forge36/Resume).

 😄 Pronouns: He/Him/His